 The scaling and root planing procedure is your first line of defense against periodontitis!
 During this treatment, we carefully clean the crowns of your teeth as well as the root surfaces under the gums.
 Using specialized dental tools, we remove bacteria, toxins and tartar (calcified deposits) that build in the pockets between your teeth and gums.
 (These pockets form as bacteria continues to build up below the gumline, causing the gums to recede from the teeth.
 This buildup creates spacious pockets for bacteria to continue building.)
 We will then smooth the rough surface of the tooth root, which allows the gums to reattach to the teeth.

 As patient comfort is one of our top priorities, we will administer a local anesthetic to ease any discomfort.
-(Nitrous oxide analgesia is also an option to help alleviate apprehension.)
+(Laughing gas is also an option to help alleviate apprehension.)

 Laser Periodontal Therapy for Gum Disease

 We offer laser periodontal therapy, one of the latest, most advanced techniques for treating gum disease.
 As gum disease progresses to its later stages, damage can be irreversible by use of natural techniques or sudden improvements in oral care alone.
 The infected periodontal tissue must be removed to begin healing the gums.